High Court Won’t Hear Death Penalty Case

 Babcock said a weeklong hearing has been scheduled by the court to discuss the issue next month.

 Mexico does not use the death penalty.
 In August 2002, Mexican President Vicente Fox canceled a visit to President Bush’s ranch in Texas to protest the state’s execution of convicted police killer Javier Suarez Medina.

-Besides Oklahoma and Texas, Mexicans are on death rows in other states, including Arizona, Arkansas, California, Florida, Nevada, Ohio and Oregon.
+In addition to Oklahoma, Mexicans are on death rows in other states, including Arizona, Arkansas, California, Florida, Nevada, Ohio and Oregon.